-A structured 7 step process for risk assessment of a medical device clinical trial
+A structured 7 step process for risk assessment of a decentralized clinical trial

-In this essay, I discuss a systematic methodology for evaluating risk in your medical device clinical trial.
+In this essay, I discuss a systematic methodology for evaluating risk in your decentralized clinical trial.
 This is a methodology that has proven itself in hundreds of security and privacy compliance risk assessment projects in a wide variety of healthcare, clinical and IT scenarios.

 Risk assessment is a process that starts before you write the protocol, when you are writing the CRF (to determine what data to collect) and any time there are amendments to the study.